 Intense workouts like running and HIIT often steal the spotlight when people think about forms of exercise that come with a lot of physical and mental health benefits.
-But walking has tons of benefits, too.
+But walking has tons of perks, too.

 Walking is also good for your mind, helping improve your mood, boost endorphins, reduce fatigue and lower your stress hormones.
-What's more, it's absolutely free and and you don't need a lot of time: Only 15 to 40 minutes a day five days a week can help improve your health.
+What's more, it's absolutely free and you don't need a lot of time: Only 15 to 40 minutes a day five days a week can help improve your health.

 To help remind you of all the amazing reasons you should be walking, the LIVESTRONG.com team created this pinnable infographic:

 21 Health Benefits of Walking

 Higher levels of physical activity — like walking for an hour — have been linked to lower rates of depression, according to research published in the January 2019 issue of JAMA Psychiatry.

 2. It Can Help Reduce Stress and Anxiety